ldpereira-123/terrakuber/MiniAPPGo_Project/kubernetes/README.md

 First you must setup your cluster for default operation and then use this files to create the Kubernetes environment

-Here's a little help for you initialize your basic cluster operation:

 ---

 ***The most important thing is turn off the SWAP memory on the machines.***